scorpidio11/liri-node-app/README.md

 ========================================================================================
-1.node liri.js concert-this <artist/band name here>
+1. node liri.js concert-this <artist/band name here>

 This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal: